genesiscommunitysuccess/servertraining-seed-simple/README.md

 ## Start and Test
 First, follow the [starting the server steps](https://learn.genesis.global/docs/getting-started/developer-training/training-content-day1/#starting-the-server), and then [run the application locally](https://learn.genesis.global/docs/getting-started/developer-training/training-content-day2/#running-the-application-locally).

-Allow up to 5 mins for all the services to be up and running, then open your browser and navigate to http://localhost:6060
+Allow up to 5 minutes for all the services to be up and running, then open your browser and navigate to http://localhost:6060

+# Start the training

+Go to the server developer training and follow the [agenda](https://learn.genesis.global/docs/getting-started/server_training/ssdt-intro/#programme).
+There are 5 sessions or days; each session covers specific advanced resources of the platform.
+To achieve that, we are extending the Trade & Positions application that was created during the [Developer Training](https://learn.genesis.global/docs/getting-started/developer-training/training-intro/).

 # License